AshhadDevLab/Valorant-Instalocker/README.md

 ## Features

 - **Agent Instalock**: The script automatically selects your desired agent as soon as the selection screen appears, ensuring you secure your preferred choice before anyone else.
 - **Configurable Settings**: Customize the script to match your preferences.
-You can set the target agent, adjust timing parameters, and more.
+You can set the target agent and more.
 - **Easy to Use**: The script is designed to be user-friendly, with clear instructions and a straightforward setup process.

 ## Prerequisites